-Douglas Dempster is dean of the College of Fine Arts at The University of Texas at Austin and is a professor in the Department of Theatre and Dance.
+Douglas Dempster previously served as dean of the College of Fine Arts at The University of Texas at Austin and is currently a professor in the Department of Theatre and Dance in the Performance as Public Practice area.
 Before his appointment as dean in 2007, he served as senior associate dean of the College of Fine Arts, a leading public comprehensive college of the fine and performing arts, with programs in Art and Art History, Music, Theatre and Dance, the university's public art collection, Landmarks and multi-purpose Texas Performing Arts, as well as, formerly, the university's Blanton Museum of Art.

 Prior to his appointment at The University of Texas, Dempster was the associate director and academic dean at the Eastman School of Music of the University of Rochester, one of the top music conservatories in the world.
 He served for 18 years on the Eastman School faculty and in a variety of administrative roles, including nationally leading examples of entrepreneurship training in a professional arts school.
 While at Eastman, Dempster held faculty appointments in the departments of Humanities, Musical Theory, Musicology and a joint appointment in Philosophy at the University of Rochester.